 work as a community of practice and prioritise collaboration, openness and care.

-work together non-hierarchically to deliver a public programme, developing each aspect through conversation, mutual support and consensus.
+work together non-hierarchically to deliver events, developing each aspect through conversation, mutual support and consensus.

 promote collective learning by sharing our research and work with peers.

-be a resource for our community by offering our skills, equipment and experience to local projects.
+be a resource for our community by sharing our skills, equipment and experience to local projects.

 develop partnerships between art forms, local community groups and organisations that share like-minded values.